swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 -   if the Identity Provider declares at least one Service Contract identifier, the Service Provider must declare at least one of declared identifiers, and,

--   all of the Service Property identifiers declared by the Service Provider must be declared by the Identity Provider.
+-   all the Service Property identifiers declared by the Service Provider must be declared by the Identity Provider.

 <a name="representation-of-entity-categories-in-metadata"></a>